By Chantae Reden | Published: April 7, 2022 | March 26, 2026

 Scuba Dive And Snorkel With Hawaii's Underwater Wildlife

 Elsewhere around Hawaii, snorkeling excursions will take you under the sea, where sea turtles, rays, eels, reef sharks and hundreds of fish dance around colorful coral reefs and underwater lava tubes.
 Molokai, home to Hawaii's largest fringing reef, is famous for its rays, sea turtles and moray eels.
-Molokai might be a bit off the beaten path, but this stretch of untouched nature is well worth the detour.
+Molokai is a bit off the beaten path; a stretch of untouched nature that’s well worth the detour.

 Visit Volcanoes In Hawaii's National Parks And Memorials

-Haleakala National Park is a must add to your Maui bucket list as it is home to a dormant shield volcano like no other.
+Haleakala National Park is a must-add to your Maui bucket list as it’s home to a dormant shield volcano like no other.
 According to Hawaiian mythology, Maui, the Hawaiian deity, placed the entirety of the sun inside of the Haleakala volcano.
-Take a day trip to this park for an ideal hiking and bird-watching.
+Take a day trip to this park for ideal hiking and bird-watching.
 At night, the park's dark skies offer an opportunity to stargaze.

-Pu'uhonua O Honaunau National Historical Park on the island of Hawaii is an important park — not only because of its natural landscape but also because it's one of the most culturally significant sites in the archipelago.
-When an ancient Hawaiian broke kapu, a sacred law, the punishment may have been death.
-If the lawbreaker could evade capture and take refuge in the borders of Pu'uhonua O Honaunau, he would be granted a new chance at life.
-A self-guided tour leads you through the park to discover fish traps, sacred temples called heiau and wooden carvings of ancient gods called kii.
+Pu'uhonua O Honaunau National Historical Park on the island of Hawaii is an important park.
+It's one of the most culturally significant sites in the archipelago.
+When an ancient Hawaiian broke a “kapu,” a sacred law, the punishment may have been death.
+If the lawbreaker could evade capture and take refuge in the borders of Pu'uhonua O Honaunau, they would be granted a new chance at life.
+A self-guided tour leads you through the park to discover fish traps, sacred temples called “heiau” and wooden carvings of ancient gods called “kii.”

 Lace Up For Hiking In Hawaii On Natural Trailheads

-While looking for things to do in Oahu the impressive skyline of Honolulu will certainly not be one you’ll want to miss out on seeing for yourself.
+While looking for things to do in Oahu, the impressive skyline of Honolulu will certainly not be one you’ll want to miss out on seeing for yourself.
 The skyline can be seen from above by taking an extreme hike to the top of Diamond Head Crater, a family-friendly 1.6-mile out-and-back trail to the edge of a crater rim.
-At Waimea Falls Park, pack a bathing suit and shower off under a waterfall at the end of a trail that weaves through botanical gardens.
+At Waimea Falls, pack a bathing suit and shower off under a waterfall at the end of a trail that weaves through botanical gardens.

 The island of Hawaii is the largest in the archipelago and home to a trail that's been designated as a National Historic Trail — the Ala Kahakai Trail.
-This trail spans over 175 miles, but it's best explored section by section.
+This trail spans over 175 miles, and is best explored section by section.
 It weaves through sacred sites, lava flats, fields of wildflowers and along rocky shores.
-For a steep yet rewarding hike on the island of Hawaii, venture down Pololu Valley, a dirt trail leading to a rocky beach.
+For a steep and rewarding hike on the island of Hawaii, venture down Pololu Valley, a dirt trail leading to a rocky beach.

 For untouched hiking trails, venture to Kauai.
 The island's famous Napali Coast with jagged emerald valleys is home to an 11-mile trail called the Kalalau Trail.
-It's best reserved for experienced hikers — though the first two miles are worth the effort, as it leads to tranquil Hanakapiai Beach.
+It's best reserved for experienced hikers, and the first two miles are worth the effort, as they lead to tranquil Hanakapiai Beach.
 At Waimea Canyon, you'll enjoy views of gorges, buttes and deep canyons that seem to stretch to the center of the earth.

 Rediscover Your Passion For The Beach

-It may seem obvious, though between all the adventure and exploration, you'll want to slow down and take full advantage of the sandy beaches accenting the islands' shorelines.
+It may seem obvious that among all the adventure and exploration, you'll want to slow down and take full advantage of the sandy beaches accenting the islands' shorelines.
 Beaches in Hawaii range from barely-there slivers of sand in a hidden cove to swaths of enough sand to accommodate hundreds of towels with plenty of room to spare.
-Sand hues span the color spectrum, including, black, light gray, white and even red and green.
+Sand hues span the color spectrum, including black, light gray, white and even red and green.

-Once you've had your fill of postcard-perfect beaches, retreat to an enclave that's more unusual — like the jet-black sand beaches of Honokalani on Maui or Punalu'u on the island of Hawaii.
-Leave footprints near the water that look as though they're filled with Merlot on the sands of Kaihalulu Beach on Maui, which gets its rose-colored hue from oxidized iron in the sand.
+Once you've had your fill of postcard-perfect beaches, retreat to a more unusual enclave — like the jet-black sand beaches of Honokalani on Maui or Punalu'u on the island of Hawaii.
+Leave footprints near the water that look like they're filled with Merlot on the sands of Kaihalulu Beach on Maui, which gets its rose-colored hue from oxidized iron in the sand.

-Your Hawaii bucket list for the ultimate island vacation could be never ending with all there is to do in this tropical paradise, and after several visits, I know that to be true.
-But what I always remember is that the "aloha" lifestyle will always be there, waiting for my return.
+Your Hawaii bucket list for the ultimate island vacation could be never-ending with all there is to do in this tropical paradise.
+After several visits, I, too, know that to be oh-so-true.
+I always remember that the "aloha" lifestyle will always be there, waiting for my return.

 Written By